liamedwardwhiteside/rot47/README.md

-# rot47
-C# implementation of the rot47 cipher
+# rot47: implemenation of rot47 in C#